 Q: How does AWS Backup Vault Lock work?

-If you enable the AWS Backup Vault Lock configuration, then AWS Backup will protect all newly created recovery points in the vault against deletion and changes to their lifecycle.
+If you activate the AWS Backup Vault Lock configuration, then AWS Backup will protect all newly created recovery points in the vault against deletion and changes to their lifecycle.
 AWS Backup will also fail all backup jobs with retention periods not meeting the AWS Backup Vault Lock acceptable retention periods.

-AWS Backup Vault Lock ensures that your backups are available until they reach their retention periods and expire.
+AWS Backup Vault Lock verifies that your backups are available until they reach their retention periods and expire.
 If any user, including the root account user, attempts to delete a backup or update its lifecycle properties in a locked vault, AWS Backup denies the operation.

-AWS Backup for Amazon S3 (Preview)
+AWS Backup for S3